mockoon/mockoon/CONTRIBUTING.md

 ## Run the tests

 Tests are written with Spectron and you can run them using `npm run test`.
-These tests will also be run on each commit or pull request by CircleCI.
+These tests will also be run on each commit or pull request in the CI environment.

-When running the tests locally, you will first need to build the application with `npm run build:dev:renderer` and `npm run build:dev:main` in order to have an application build to test against.
+When running the tests locally, you will first need to build the application with `npm run build:ci:renderer` and `npm run build:ci:main`, or `npm run build:ci:all`, in order to have an application build to test against.

 ## Open a pull request